markwal/OctoPrint-GPX/README.md

     ```

 5. Create a gpx.ini
     You want the gpx.ini to have the settings for your printer.
-If you already use
+If you already
-    gpx with your slicer, copy it from there.
-Otherwise, copy it from the GPX
+    use gpx with your slicer, copy it from there.
+Otherwise, copy it from the
-    folder.
-It goes in ~/.octoprint/plugins.
-I recommend switching the flavor to
+    GPX folder.
+It goes in ~/.octoprint/gpxProfiles.
+I recommend switching
-    reprap.
+    the flavor to reprap.
     ```
-    mkdir ~/.octoprint/plugins
+    mkdir ~/.octoprint/gpxProfiles
-    cp ~/OctoPrint-GPX/GPX/gpx.ini ~/.octoprint/plugins
+    cp ~/OctoPrint-GPX/GPX/gpx.ini ~/.octoprint/gpxProfiles
     ```
+    Actually, the newest version will create a gpx.ini there the first time you
+    save settings.
+1. Click settings on the OctoPrint bar; 2.
+Choose GPX on the
+    lower left; 3.
+Choose your machine type and make sure "Enable GPX" is
+    checked and "Gcode flavor" says "RepRap"; 4.
+Click "Save" (bottom right)

+    The rest only matters when printing gcode directly from OctoPrint and you
+    should really print from SD.
+Trigger the print from OctoPrint so you get
+    your timelapse and monitoring, but choose a file from the SD card.

 6. Restart OctoPrint
     ```